thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 # Building and deploying Containers
 ****** **UNDER CONSTRUCTION** ******

-In this Lab we build and deploy containers with microservices to Kubernetes.
+In this lab we build and deploy containers with microservices to Kubernetes.
 Along this way we inspect the **Dockerfiles** for the container images and we take a look into the configured **yaml files** to create the **deployment** for the microservices.
 The following diagram shows a high level overview of the steps in the lab, which are mostly automated with bash scripts.

 ![cns-container-deployment-01](images/cns-container-deployment-01.png)